Skip to main content

 How much can I compress a video?

 It depends on the source material and the quality setting you choose.
 Typical reductions range from 30% to 80%.
 Videos encoded at high bitrates see the most dramatic savings.
 Moving the slider towards "Smallest file" increases compression — experiment to find the right balance for your needs.
+You can also trim the video first to remove unwanted sections before compressing.

 Will the video quality be affected?